brainbot-com/PoWDump-docs/docs/intro.md

 To find out how the swap works on a technical level, check out the [How the swap works](/getting-started/how-it-works) page.
 If you want to dump immediately look at the [Seller's guide](/getting-started/seller).

+If you are a developer interested in the project check out the [Development](/development/intro) section.